usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 int table[4] = { 0, 2, 1, 3 };
 ```

-which is indexed by 2 bits (since it has 4 elements) can be computed
+It is indexed by 2 bits (since it has 4 elements), and can be computed
-by the following code (provided that each bit of the 2-bit input has
+by the following constant-time code (provided that each bit of the
-been put in a different variable `x0` and `x1`, and that the 2-bit
+2-bit input has been put in a different variable `x0` and `x1`, and
-output is expected to be in two variables `r0` and `r1`):
+that the 2-bit output is expected to be in two variables `r0` and
+`r1`):

 ```c
 void table(bool x0, bool x1, bool* r0, bool* r1) {